commerce-docs/microsite-commerce-storefront/CONTRIBUTING.md

 **Links:**

-For internal links (within the documentation site):
+**Internal Links** (within the documentation site):
 ```markdown
 [Internal Link](/get-started/create-storefront/)
 ```

+**External Links** (REQUIRED - use Link component for ALL external links):

-For external links (to external websites), use the custom Link component:
+All external links (to websites outside this documentation) MUST use the Link component:
 ```jsx
 import Link from '@components/Link.astro';

 <Link href="https://example.com" text="External Link" />
 ```

+**Why this is required:**
-The Link component automatically adds an external link icon and opens in a new tab.
+- Automatically adds an external link icon for visual consistency
+- Opens in a new tab to preserve user's place in documentation
+- Provides consistent styling across all external links
+- Makes it clear to users when they're leaving the documentation

+**Examples of external links that require the Link component:**
+- GitHub repositories and files
+- NPM packages
+- External documentation sites (aem.live, da.live, etc.)
+- API documentation
+- Any URL starting with `http://` or `https://` that's not this documentation

 ### Available Components